-2.1 Related Works
+2.1.
+Related Works

-In this section, some of the recent and related work combining the use of feature selection and normalization in modeling IDS using various approaches and ML methods are presented along with their limitation.
-A summary of the related works is shown in Table 2.1
+In this section, some of the recent and related works that made use of feature selection and normalization in modeling IDS using various approaches and ML methods are presented.
+A summary of the related works is shown in Table 2.

-Depren et al., [11] proposed a novel hybrid IDS model based on a self-organized map (SOM) for anomaly detection and J48 tree for misuse detection on the KDDcup99 dataset.
-A number of six basic features from 41 features were selected, however without explanation of the used feature selection technique, for modeling.
-The attributes were normalized using the min-max technique and WEKA software was used for the modeling work.
+Depren et al., [11] proposed a novel hybrid IDS model based on a self-organized map (SOM) for anomaly detection and a J48 tree for misuse detection on the KDDcup99 dataset.
+Some six basic features from 41 features were selected for modeling; however, no information about the used feature selection technique was provided.
+The attributes were normalized using the min-max technique and WEKA software was used for the modeling.
 The performance of the model was promising with a detection rate of % 99.90.

-Wang et al., [4] modeled IDS using three methods: k-NN, PCA, and SVM on a normalized KDDCup99 dataset.
-They used 34 numeric features, ignoring the remaining 7 nominal features, of the dataset.
+Wang et al., [4] modeled IDS on a normalized KDDCup99 dataset using three algorithms, namely, k-NN, PCA, and SVM.
+They used 34 numeric features, ignoring the remaining 7 nominal features of the dataset.
 Four different attribute normalization methods were employed and compared on the dataset for anomaly intrusion detection.
-The performances of the three models are evaluated using detection rate, and false positive rate and they found Z-score (Statistical normalization) performs better on larger datasets than the rest of the normalization methods.
+The performances of the three models were evaluated based on detection rate, and false-positive rate; they found that Z-score (Statistical normalization) performs better on larger datasets than the rest of the normalization methods.

 Somwang and Lilakiatsakun [12] proposed an anomaly-based IDS using a hybrid algorithm of supervised and unsupervised learning schemes on a non-zero normalized KDDcup99 dataset.
-The proposed technique integrates

-Principal Component Analysis (PCA) with Support Vector Machine (SVM).
-10/41 features were selected using the PCA and the SVM was then used to model the IDS classify.
-Hit, Miss, Detection rate and false positive rate were the performance measure used in evaluating the classifier.
-The experiment shows a detection rate of 97.4%, however, as they hinted, more work needs to be done using various theories and techniques as one or two models can hardly provide a sufficient and reliable result.
+The proposed technique integrates Principal Component Analysis (PCA) with Support Vector Machine (SVM).
+10/41 features were selected using the PCA and the SVM was then used to model the IDS classifier.
+Hit, Miss, Detection rate and False positive rate were the performance measure used in evaluating the classifier.
+The experiment shows a detection rate of 97.4%, however, the authors suggested that more work needs to be done using various theories and techniques as one or two models can hardly provide a sufficient and reliable result.

-Sivatha Sindhu et al., [13] proposes a lightweight IDS for multi-class categorization using a wrapper-based genetic algorithm for feature selection and a hybrid of neural network and decision tree (neurotree) for actual classification.
+Sivatha Sindhu et al., [13] propose a lightweight IDS for multi-class categorization using a wrapper-based genetic algorithm for feature selection and a hybrid of neural network and decision tree (neurotree) for actual classification.
 They used 16/41 features of NSL-KDD datasets and a min-max method to normalize the selected attributes.
-WEKA's evaluation measures were used to evaluate the performance of their, and compared to tree-based single classifiers their proposed methods achieved the highest detection rate of 98.38%.
+WEKA's evaluation measures were used to evaluate the performance of the models.
+Their proposed method achieved the highest detection rate of 98.38% in comparison to tree-based single classifiers.

-Song et al., [14] proposed an IDS method consisting of a combination of feature selection, normalization, fuzzy C means clustering algorithm, and C4.5 decision tree algorithm.
+Song et al., [14] proposed an IDS method consisting of a combination of feature selection, normalization, fuzzy C means clustering algorithm, and a C4.5 decision tree algorithm.
 They used the KDDcup99 dataset and selected 8/41 features using WEKA's CfsSubsetEval filter.
-Min-max normalization was used to convert the data to a range of between 0 and 1, then fuzzy C means clustering method is used to partition the training instances into clusters and for each cluster, a C4.5 algorithm was used for detection of anomaly/normal instance on test data.
+Min-max normalization was used to convert the data to a range of between 0 and 1, then the fuzzy C means clustering algorithm is used to partition the training instances into clusters and for each cluster, a C4.5 algorithm was used for the detection of anomaly/normal instance on test data.
 The performance of the method was assessed using six measures and WEKA was used for comparison with a single C4.5 classifier, one with a feature selection algorithm and the other without.
-Their proposed method improves the performance results obtained by C4.5 while using only 19.5% of the total number of features.
+Their proposed method improves the performance results obtained by the C4.5 algorithm while using only 19.5% of the total number of features.